MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-5.md

 ##### 52.212-5 Contract Terms and Conditions Required To Implement Statutes or Executive Orders—Commercial Products and Commercial Services. #####

-Link to an amendment published at 89 FR 101827, Dec.
-16, 2024.Link to an amendment published at 89 FR 101831, Dec.
-16, 2024.
+Link to an amendment published at 90 FR 517, Jan.
+3, 2025.Link to an amendment published at 90 FR 522, Jan.
+3, 2025.Link to an amendment published at 90 FR 525, Jan.
+3, 2025.

 As prescribed in 12.301(b)(4), insert the following clause:

-Contract Terms and Conditions Required To Implement Statutes or Executive Orders—Commercial Products and Commercial Services (NOV 2024)
+Contract Terms and Conditions Required To Implement Statutes or Executive Orders—Commercial Products and Commercial Services (JAN 2025)

 (a) The Contractor shall comply with the following Federal Acquisition Regulation (FAR) clauses, which are incorporated in this contract by reference, to implement provisions of law or Executive orders applicable to acquisitions of commercial products and commercial services: